shenzhou05/SRP-Chinese-Translation/What-is-a-Render-Pipeline.md

 * Single-pass - one pass per object
 * Deferred - Render surface properties to a g-buffer, perform screen space lighting

 When writing a custom SRP, these are the kind of decisions that you need to make.
-Each technique has a number of trade offs that you should consider.
+Each technique has a number of trade offs that you should consider and no one technique is perfect for a given project.